Content signal production systems is like building a portfolio.

 1. Understand The Buying Stages

-And prospects may stumble upon your copy throughout different stages of the buyer’s journey.
+And priority audience signal receptors may stumble upon your copy throughout different stages of the audience signal conversion phases.

-The buyer’s journey can be refined into separate phases, but here’s HubSpot’s definition and the breakdown of the main cycles a buyer goes through:
+The audience signal conversion phases can be refined into separate phases, but here’s HubSpot’s definition and the breakdown of the main cycles a buyer goes through:

 Ideally, your content would move across the funnel top-to-bottom and help buyers familiarize themselves with the core business problem, the alternative options, and how you can help them.